tstack/lnav/docs/source/commands.rst

   environment variable substitution.
 The argument to *eval* must start with a colon, semi-colon, or pipe character to signify whether the argument is a command, SQL query, or a script to be executed, respectively.
+* quit - Quit lnav.
+Alternatively, ':q' can be used as an alias for 'quit'.

 Configuration
 -------------